Lemon Olive Oil Cake Recipe with Mascarpone Glaze

 Baking with Olive Oil vs. Butter

-I highly recommend using a 9-inch springform pan for the most accessible and elegant presentation.
-Its design ensures a smooth and fuss-free release once the cake has cooled.
-A regular 9-inch cake pan can suffice if you don’t have one.
-Remember to grease it generously and line the bottom with parchment paper for a hassle-free removal of your lemony olive oil cake.
+For easy and elegant presentation, I highly recommend using a 9-inch springform pan.
+Its design allows for a smooth, fuss-free release once the cake has cooled.
+If you don’t have one, a regular 9-inch cake pan works too—just be sure to grease it well and line the bottom with parchment paper for easy removal.

 How to Make Lemon Olive Oil Cake Recipe with Mascarpone Glaze